zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

        to the *Responds without DNSKEY* set and go to next server.
     4. Else, add name server IP to the *Responds with DNSKEY* set and retrieve the DNSKEY records from the answer section to be used in validation below.
-    5. Send *NSEC* query to the name server IP and do:
+    5. Send *NSEC Query* to the name server IP and do:
        1. If at least one of the following criteria is met, then add the name server IP to the *NSEC Query Response Error* set:
           1. There is no DNS response.